benbaptist/wrapper.py/README.md

 Wrapper.py will automatically accept the Minecraft server EULA on your behalf.

-# Wrapper 2.0 #
+# Wrapper.py 2.0 #
 This is a complete re-write of Wrapper.py, and is focused on being extremely lightweight and clean.
+For the original 1.x repository, [http://github.com/benbaptist/minecraft-wrapper](click here).